hshamsadd/HackYourFtutre-Notes/Week-3/2-Modern-JS/1- A Beginner's Guide to Modern JavaScript Features.md

 When you use spread syntax (`...`) with an iterable (like an array or string) in a function call, it **expands** that iterable into its individual components, passing each component as a separate argument to the function.

 This is just one way to use spread syntax.
-As mentioned, it can also be used in array literals (to create or combine arrays) and object literals (to create or combine objects), which you might learn about next!
+As mentioned, it can also be used in array literals (to create or combine arrays) and object literals (to create or combine objects).

-**More Examples of Spreading:**

-**Spreading Arrays:**
+##Spread in Array Literals

-## Our Mammal Families (Arrays)
+** Our Mammal Families (Arrays)**

 First, let's define some arrays of mammals.
 Think of these as our groups of animal friends.